meitann/LLM_Reasoning/readme.md

      - I simply use == or in to check the answer, it useful in almost math problem, but in some case the form of output may different, maybe we can use a simple llm to judge whether the output is same, but in this case I jump this process.
      - APIError.
 Because I call the API in parallel, and in very rare cases, it gets blocked and causes issues.

- 2. The prediction of Length is too conservative and wierd, I may adjust the prompt and calibrate more

 ### Future Work